stephenballot/me/README.md

 You can Slack me 24 hours a day.
 I like responding quickly.
 I don't expect you to be the same.

-If I am traveling, I will give you notice of said travel in advance.
+If I am traveling, I will give my team notice of said travel in advance.
 We have a shared team calendar: use it to note your leave and travels too.
 I will reciprocate.
-I prefer not to have our standard meeting schedule whilst travelling, but happy to make exceptions.
+I prefer not to have our standard schedule whilst travelling, but happy to make exceptions.

 I work a bit on the weekends.
 This is my choice.
-I do not expect that you are going to work on the weekend.
-I might Slack or email you things, but I won't expect immediate responses.
+I do not expect that my team will work on the weekend.
+I might Slack or email them things, but I won't expect immediate responses at all.

 I take vacations.
-You should too.
+I really expect my team to do this too.
 Furthermore: holidays are meant to relax, so disable ALL notifications please.

 **Heavier stuff**

-I believe 100% in what Tony Hsieh calls "collisions".
-"Collisions" are unscientific and hard-to-prove, but boil down to "serendipitous meetings".
+I believe in what Tony Hsieh calls "Collisions".
+"Collisions" are unscientific and hard-to-prove, and they are not violent, but rather gentle, like particles under a microscope that are moving and suddenly meeting at a point in the space time continuum.
+You could call them "serendipitous meetings".
 I see my main job in *OLX* to be the person that makes sure our company has as many "collisions" as possible.

 I believe in a Humans first approach.

 I believe that happy, informed, and productive Humans build fantastic Product.
-Other leaders will maximise the business, the technology, or any other number of important facets.
-Ideological diversity is key to an effective and innovative team.
-All perspectives are relevant, and we need all these leaders, but my bias is towards making a team of productive Humans.
+Other leaders will maximise revenue, maximise our use of the technology, or any other number of important facets.
+However, I believe ideological diversity is key to an effective and innovative organisation.
+Most perspectives are relevant, and we need a large variety of leaders, but my bias is towards making a team of productive Humans.

 This Humans-first approach means I need a way for my relatively balanced introvert-extrovert personality to connect well with others.
 I also expect my team to be willing to connect to others.
 The basis of human connections, of trusting each other is by allowing ourselves to be vulnerable.
 Not vulnerable for the sake of vulnerability, but vulnerability within CLEAR boundaries.
 What do I mean by this: let's take this `README` for example, I am sharing all the things I think are important to work with me, being super open, using my language, and sometimes "edgy" language -- but it totally reveals how I truly am, and hence I am being vulnerable within these boundaries of "working with me".
-If you join my team, I'll make you watch Brene Browne's TED talks -- her message on vulnerability being the birthplace of innovation resonates with me.
+If you join my team, I'll make you watch Brene Browne's TED talks -- her message on "vulnerability being the birthplace of innovation" resonates with me.

 It is important to me that humans are treated fairly.
 I believe that most humans are trying to to do the right thing, but unconscious bias leads them astray.
-I work hard to understand and address my biases because I understand their ability to create inequity.
+I work hard to understand and address my own unconscious biases because I understand their ability to create inequity/unfairness.

 I start with an assumption of positive intent for all involved.
 This has worked out well for me over my career.